Schottky Barrier Diodes (SBD)

 |

 SBDs, which are often used for secondary power supply rectification, feature characteristics that can vary greatly depending on the type of metal used.
-ROHM offers a broad lineup of industry-leading SBDs that utilize a variety of different metals.
+Schottky diode construction involves a metal electrode bonded to an N-type semiconductor.
+ROHM offers a lineup of SBDs that utilize a variety of different metals.

 - RB**1 series low VF type